Does Kratom Interact With Ondansetron (Zofran)?

 White-veined kratom strains fall under the mind-based spectrum of kratom benefits.
 They stimulate mental focus, euphoria, and generalized states of increased mental activity.

-Red vein kratom strains are the ideal option for anyone experiencing chronic pain but don’t want pharmacological pain killers.
+Red vein kratom strains are ideal for anyone experiencing chronic pain but who doesn’t want pharmacological painkillers.

 Red vein kratom also has anxiolytic benefits, and it’s popularly used as sleep support since it promotes calm and relaxation.

 Green vein kratom sits right between white and red in the kratom spectrum.